 For individuals with migraines who require preventive treatment CGRP based therapies should be considered as a first-line treatment option for migraine prophylaxis.
 This should only be initiated by a neurologist after meeting specific criteria, which have been modified from the AHS criteria.

-Assess the efficacy of CGRP-based therapies in individuals with episodic or chronic migraines after an appropriate duration of therapy.
+For individuals with migraine who require acute treatment with inadequate response to two triptans, or for those with cardiovascular risk factors, gepants /ditans can be considered as a reasonable alternative option.
+Both Rimegepant and Ubrogepant are approved & available in the UAE Assess the efficacy of CGRP-based therapies in individuals with episodic or chronic migraines after an appropriate duration of therapy.
 For episodic migraine, a meaningful improvement is considered a 50% reduction in MMD, with evaluation after 3 months (6 months for eptinezumab).
 For chronic migraine, a meaningful improvement is considered a 30% reduction in MMD, with evaluation after 6 months.